Learning

 Many parents completely ignore the national curriculum and many home ed children are far advanced in some areas and have yet to look at others.
 Their style and method of learning just doesn’t fit the curriculum, but if you are wanting it…

-Skills, knowledge and ability of children at this age vary greatly in the home ed community.
+Skills, knowledge and abilities of children at this age vary greatly in the home ed community.
 Some will not be able to read and write yet, can’t sit still, and have minimal concentration.
 Others are competing nationally in their chosen sport, acting in the West End, working towards their first set of GCSEs, have grade 6 in at least two instruments, and can list every capital city in the world!
 Most children sit quite comfortably in their own space between these two extremes.
 Children can’t help but learn, and there is so much they need to know by the time they reach adulthood that, for most things, it really makes little or no difference what order they do it in.

 Choosing topics